Thiararapeter/Python-Floating-Digital-clock/README.md

 ## Folder Installation

-To create a standalone executable file and a folder containing all necessary files, you can use PyInstaller.
+To create a standalone executable {.exe} file and a folder containing all necessary files, you can use PyInstaller.
 Follow the steps below:

 1. Install PyInstaller: